NVIDIA/NeMo/docs/sources/source/nlp/punctuation.rst

 ========

 An ASR system typically generates text with no punctuation and capitalization of the words.
-This tutorial explains how to implement a model in NeMo that will predict punctuation and capitalization for each word in a sentence to make ASR output more readable and to boost performance of the downstream tasks such as name entity recoginition or machine translation.
+This tutorial explains how to implement a model in NeMo that will predict punctuation and capitalization for each word in a sentence to make ASR output more readable and to boost performance of the downstream tasks such as name entity recognition or machine translation.
 We'll show how to train network for this task using a pre-trained BERT model.

 .. tip::